-Bilirubin encephalopathy (BE), also known as kernicterus, is a neurological condition that occurs when an infant has severe jaundice.
-BE is considered a rare condition, but is nevertheless a concern for parents whose newborn has been diagnosed with jaundice.
-Understanding how jaundice can lead to BE, as well as what symptoms to look for, can help parents address concerns before their baby’s health is compromised.
+Bilirubin encephalopathy (BE), also known as kernicterus or acute bilirubin encephalopathy, is a neurological condition that occurs when an infant has severe jaundice.
+BE is considered a rare condition, but is nevertheless a concern for parents whose newborn has been diagnosed with neonatal jaundice.
+Understanding how neonatal jaundice can lead to BE, as well as what symptoms to look for, can help parents address concerns before their baby’s health is compromised.

 Terms You Should Know